jesse-kaufman/portfolio-site/hugo/content/projects/video-edit/index.md

   - Express.js
   - Node.js
 ---
-This custom-built video editing tool automates multiple tasks to streamline the process of converting and editing videos, making it efficient and easy vs having to remember ffmpeg command line switches.

 ## Tech Stack

 - **Node.js**: Provides the backend environment for building and executing the media conversion logic.